 Power Of A Different Kind.

-Artist Nic Bladen takes us on a journey through his career as a botanical sculptor and introduces his work on Ellerman House’s unique BMW 7 Series.
+Nic Bladen takes us on a journey through his career as a botanical artist, and introduces his work on Ellerman House’s unique BMW Individual 7 Series.

-Nic’s work is centred on casting entire plants – sometimes roots and all – into spectacular statues.
+His work centres on casting entire plants – sometimes roots and all – into spectacular sculptures.

-Nic’s latest work sees him bringing his unique touch to a BMW 7 Series, personalised through the BMW Individual Manufaktur program, for guests at Cape Town’s exclusive Ellerman House luxury hotel and villa.
+Nic’s latest work sees him bringing his unique touch to a BMW Individual 7 Series, personalised through the BMW Individual Manufaktur Program, for guests at Cape Town’s exclusive Ellerman House luxury hotel and villa.

-Having already created a spectacular Pinotage vine cast for the Champagne Gallery at Ellerman House, Nic was well qualified to take on the task of inlaying the vehicle’s five exterior panels with the leaves of about 30 local plant species.
-The result is what Nic calls “a field guide, emblazoned within the vehicle.”
+Having already created a spectacular Pinotage vine cast for the Champagne Gallery at Ellerman House, Nic was well qualified to take on the task of inlaying the vehicle’s five exterior panels with about the leaves of 30 local plant species.
+The result is what he calls “a field guide, emblazoned within the vehicle”.

 “The idea was that guests could study it, and possibly recognise a few species on their travels,” he says.
 “The flowers don’t really translate into a flat specimen, but the leaves definitely do.
 And most plants are identified by their leaves anyway, so that should satisfy any botanist.”